 While effectively communicating with students lays the foundation for a highly established community in online learning, your workspace or home office and tools are a determining factor if your efforts make any sense!

 On a personal thread, I pay particular attention to the specifications of my online teaching tools to be used.
-I have to make sure that my headphones have noise-cancelling features and ensure crystal clear sound.
+I have to make sure that my headphones have noise-canceling features and ensure crystal-clear sound.

 Surely, a good setup of your workspace doesn’t mean to be spacious but should be conducive enough for online teaching and learning.
 In consequence, I consider myself to be very lucky for having a certain space at home where I can hold my online classes.
 It’s the spot that gives me comfort; accordingly, it keeps my spirits high and renders me good vibes so I can create meaningful lessons for my students.

 For me, distractions hold a big fat NO WAY in my classes.

 4. Create interactive assignments with longer due dates

 To retain the utmost visibility of our students while performing behind screens, we have to extend our considerations to some activities and stay flexible.
 Hence, I am not saying ‘all the time’ because that will bulldoze their time management tactics as well as yours!
 Anyway, most students are conscious of deadlines but you always have to be always willing to adjust them according to your students’ needs.